jblakley/JITCloudlet/Magma_recipe/README.md

 Ubuntu 20.04 system with >100GB disk.

 ### Deploying the Orc8r
-This is the most straightforward guide for deploying the 1.8 Orc8r: [Magma-Galaxy Ansible Deployment](https://github.com/ShubhamTatvamasi/magma-galaxy)
+This is the most straightforward guide for deploying the 1.8 Orc8r.
+It works with Magma 1.9 AGW and will presumably be upgraded for 1.9 eventually: [Magma-Galaxy Ansible Deployment](https://github.com/jblakley/magma-galaxy)

 A more DIY guide is here: [Install Orchestrator with Ansible](https://github.com/magma/magma/tree/master/orc8r/cloud/deploy/bare-metal-ansible)

-Follow the directions in [Magma-Galaxy Ansible Deployment](https://github.com/ShubhamTatvamasi/magma-galaxy)
+Follow the directions in [Magma-Galaxy Ansible Deployment](https://github.com/jblakley/magma-galaxy)

 When finished, collect your certificate from `/home/magma/magma-galaxy/secrets/rootCA.pem`.
 You need this to connect AGWs.